Finding a lawyer

 - ask your lawyer what happens next and how long it may take to deal with your legal matter; and

-- tell your lawyer if you want to be informed about progress and be involved in decision-making at all stages.
+- tell your lawyer how you want to be informed about progress and be involved in decision-making at all stages.

-After you engage a lawyer to do work for you, your lawyer must give you a costs Providing information to another person or institution as required by a contract or other legal process. document.
+After you engage a lawyer to do work for you, your lawyer must tell you how much they think the matter will cost you.
+They need to give you a costs disclosure document.
 This is a document that outlines all the costs involved in your case.
 A costs disclosure document must be provided unless the lawyer believes the total costs will be less than $750 (excluding GST and disbursements; see ‘How a solicitor charges’, below).

-The success of your relationship with your lawyer depends on good communication and maintaining A type of property ownership or arrangement where one party, known as the trustee, holds property or money for the benefit of another party, referred to as the beneficiary. and confidence in each other.
+The success of your relationship with your lawyer depends on good communication and maintaining trust and confidence in each other.
 It helps if you:

 - take notes of what your lawyer tells you;